maierfelix/nvk-optix-denoiser/README.md

 Bindings of NVIDIA's Optix Denoiser for [node-vulkan](https://github.com/maierfelix/nvk).
 Allows to share VkBuffers between Vulkan and the Optix Denoiser for real-time denoising.

+# Information

+You need the latest NVIDIA driver, as this project uses Optix 7 which is fully integrated into the driver.

+Also at the moment, you have to use the node-vulkan build from the repository as a possible bug in the Vulkan specification is currently blocking me to update the package.

 # Screenshots